dmitrycello/yaglpp/docs/USAGE.md

 	return 0;
 }
 ```
-The IntelliSense now shows the description of every library member:
+Now the IntelliSense shows the description of every library member:

 ![44b.png](44b.png)